Anaphylaxis in the Skies – without your auto-injector

 From the Spring 2010 edition of Allergic Living magazine.

-A recent study finds that one in three people reacting to peanuts and tree nuts aboard an aircraft are experiencing anaphylaxis, the most serious form of allergic reaction.
+A study finds that one in three people reacting to peanuts and tree nuts aboard an aircraft are experiencing anaphylaxis, the most serious form of allergic reaction.

 Of particular concern to researchers from the University of Michigan division of allergy & clinical immunology and the Food Allergy & Anaphylaxis Network was that only 10 per cent of survey participants who had an in-flight reaction used an epinephrine auto-injector to treat symptoms.
 (Most opted for antihistamines, which allergists don’t consider adequate for anaphylaxis.)